AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 <InlineAlert slots="text"/>

-A placeholder variable can only be applied to an input field of type string, number or boolean. |br| Formatting applied to the placeholder variable in the document template will be retained in the output document.
+A placeholder variable can only be applied to an input field of type string, number or boolean. <br/> Formatting applied to the placeholder variable in the document template will be retained in the output document.